Skip to main content

 Wire the script into Observium alerting

-Configure Observium to call the script when alerts fire and recover.
+Configure Observium to execute the script when alerts fire and recover.

 3. Test Your Integration